LLNL/sundials/doc/arkode/guide/source/Usage/SplittingStep/Skeleton.rst

 #.
 Free solver memory

-   * If ARKStep was used as the inner IVP integrator, call :c:func:`SUNStepper_Free` and :c:func:`ARKodeFree` to free the memory allocated for the fast (inner) integrator.
+   * If ARKStep was used as an inner IVP integrator, call :c:func:`SUNStepper_Free` and :c:func:`ARKodeFree` to free the memory allocated for that inner integrator.

    * If a user-defined inner integrator was supplied, free the integrator content and call :c:func:`SUNStepper_Free` to free the ``SUNStepper``